trueos/pcbsd/src-qt5/docs/update.rst

 of a TrueOS® server, the installer provides the ability to configure the user, password, and port number for accessing AppCafe® from any device with a web browser.
 On a desktop installation, AppCafe® can be run as a local application and optionally configured for remote access.
 To launch the
 AppCafe® application on a PC-BSD® desktop, double-click its icon on the Desktop, go to :menuselection:`Control Panel --> AppCafe®`, or type
-:command:`pc-su appcafe` from a command prompt.
+:command:`appcafe` from a command prompt.
 When prompted, input your password.
 Figure 7.1a shows the initial AppCafe® screen when it is started from a desktop.

 **Figure 7.1a: Running AppCafe® from a Desktop**

 .. image:: images/remote1.png

 The top bar contains navigational arrows and a refresh icon.
-Click the icon at the far right of this bar to either configure or close AppCafe®.
+Click the icon at the far right of this bar to configure or close AppCafe® or to search for text.
 Figure
 7.1b shows the menu that appears if you click "Configure".

 **Figure 7.1b: Configuring the AppCafe® Repository**